-- Could the unlawful activity be easily remedied by some action on the part of the person responsible?
+- could the unlawful activity be easily remedied by some action on the part of the person responsible?
 Consideration should be given to the actions of the person if they are actively and positively attempting to remedy the unlawful activity. - p) Is there a Draft Planning Instrument (eg. Local Environmental Plan) that would make the contravention legal if adopted?
 Consideration should be given to deferring any enforcement action.

-4.7 Taking enforcement action
+4.7 TAKING ENFORCEMENT ACTION

-- 4.7.1 Enforcement action will be taken with a minimal tolerance approach.
-Council staff may take informal enforcement action or formal enforcement action to prevent or remedy an unlawful activity. - 4.7.2 Council staff will use discretion to determine the most appropriate enforcement action and may take more than one enforcement action. - 4.7.3 The available enforcement action differs depending upon the relevant legislation; however, the principles of application should remain consistent. - 4.7.4 If the compliance process is being used to delay enforcement action or there has been a blatant attempt to flout the law, appropriate enforcement action will be instigated without delay.
+4.7.1 Council staff may take informal enforcement action or formal enforcement action to prevent or remedy an unlawful activity.

-4.7.5 All enforcement action will be taken in accordance with the legislative processes and provide avenues for representation and appeal where required, to ensure the principles of natural justice are observed.
+- 4.7.2 Council staff will use discretion to determine the most appropriate enforcement action and may take more than one enforcement action. - 4.7.3 The available enforcement action differs depending upon the relevant legislation; however, the principles of application should remain consistent. - 4.7.4 If the compliance process is being used to delay enforcement action or there has been a blatant attempt to flout the law, appropriate enforcement action will be instigated without delay. - 4.7.5 All enforcement action will be taken in accordance with the legislative processes and provide avenues for representation and appeal where required, to ensure the principles of natural justice are observed.